GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-push-notifications.md

     ChatNotificationHandler(context, notificationConfig) {

     override fun onFirebaseMessage(message: RemoteMessage): Boolean {
-        // Handle remote message and return true if message should be handled by SDK return true
+        // Handle remote message and return true if message should not be handled by SDK return true
     }
 }